alexpavelm/MazeGenerator/README.md

-ASCII java maze generator/solver using the Aldous-Broder algorithm.
+ASCII java maze generator/solver using the Aldous-Broder algorithm for generating and DFS for solving.
-It generates a square size maze.
+It creates a square size maze.

-The matrix is N*N + 1 size, N being the input number.
+The matrix is N * N + 1 size, N being the input number.

 To solve a maze, input the text "solve".

 There are 4 numbers used in the matrix:

  1 for solid wall